Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- With 14 targets in the red zone this season, Evans has been on the receiving end of 15.4% of his team's 91 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.4% of the time while running the ball 34.6% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.4% of the time while running the ball 34.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Falcons.